Army unveils memorial to a Black soldier lynched on military base 80 years ago - KESQ

 By Laura James, CNN

-On Tuesday, US Rep. Sanford Bishop and army officials dedicated a historic marker that stands near where Hall was last seen alive at Fort Benning in Georgia on February 12, 1941.
+On Tuesday, US Rep. Sanford Bishop and Army officials dedicated a historic marker that stands near where Hall was last seen alive at Fort Benning on February 12, 1941.
 He was killed less than a year after he enlisted.

 Lauren Hughes, a former staffer in Bishop’s office, led the charge to ensure Hall received recognition.
 Bishop represents Georgia’s 2nd District, which includes Fort Benning.